2010 Texas elections

 Elections were held in Texas on Tuesday, November 2, 2010.
 Primary elections were held on March 2, 2010.

 The Republican Party continued its dominance over Texas politics, maintaining control of all statewide offices and increasing its majorities in both chambers of the Texas Legislature.
 The GOP also picked up control of three additional seats in the United States House of Representatives.

 Federal

 United States House of Representatives

 All 32 Texas seats in the United States House of Representatives were up for election in 2010.

 State

 Governor

 Incumbent Republican Governor Rick Perry ran for re-election against Democratic challenger and former mayor of Houston Bill White and several third-party candidates, and won.

 Lieutenant governor

-Incumbent Republican Lieutenant Governor David Dewhurst ran for re-election and won.
+Former Texas State Senate President, Incumbent Republican Lieutenant Governor David Dewhurst ran for re-election and won.